onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 This is the trust network

-the more predictable you are to your cooperators - the less friction and wasted intelligence there is
+theory of mind & predictability & collective intelligence the more predictable you are to your cooperators - the less friction and wasted intelligence there is being more predictable can be done in multiple ways: 1) being more open, 2) being more alike, 3) requiring more intelligence on the other end

 The (explicit) status economy